node-red/node-red.github.io/docs/user-guide/runtime/securing-node-red.md

    to have a `username` property that is used to check against the list of valid users.
 Passport attempts to standardize the user profile object, so most strategies provide this property.
+- `autoLogin` - boolean, when `true` will automatically redirect to the authentication provider rather than asking the user to click a button.

 The `callbackURL` used by a strategy is where the authentication provider will redirect to following an auth attempt.
 It must be the URL of your Node-RED editor